sergio8215/Trains-Exercise/README.md

 ### Assumptions
     * A track is a direct connection from one town to another
-    * A path is way to get from one town to another, trough one or more tracks
+    * A route is way to get from one town to another, trough one or more tracks
     * Town names are just 1 letter from a-z or A-Z
     * For a given track, the starting and ending town will not be the same
     * The weight of the track must be > 0
     * A given track will never appear more than once
-    * When searching for path, only simple path will be considered
+    * When searching for routes, only simple route will be considered
     * When testing, this will run on the last graph given

 ### First use: